 When I first heard about zucchini lasagna, I made the subconscious decision to leave that dish for worth the extra effort occasions.
 Traditional lasagna is no easy task, so surely one using a vegetable as the noodle would be even more difficult.
 Not true!
 This version may even be simpler AND packed full of the more nutritious foods, with less of the not-so-nutritious ones.

 Some recipes for zucchini lasagna say to bake the zucchini noodles first using olive oil and salt.
 This helps to draw out some of the moisture from the zucchini.
 To keep this recipe simple, I decided to skip this step.
 By doing so the zucchini will release some liquid during the cooking process.
 Keeping this in mind, my vegetable and tomato sauce mixture will be quite thick.
-But don’t worry, once the lasagna is cooked everything will even out to the perfect consistency.
+But don’t worry, once the lasagna is cooked everything should even out to the perfect consistency.

-Protein Rich Zucchini Noodle Lasagna with Cottage Cheese
+High Protein Zucchini Lasagna with Cottage Cheese

-- 1 tbsp virgin olive oil
+- 1 tbsp olive oil

-- 1 small onion, diced
+- 1 small small onion diced

-- 2 cloves of garlic, minced
+- 2 cloves garlic minced

-- 2 tbsp tomato paste
+- 2 tbsp tomato paste organic

 - 1 tbsp cane sugar

-- 4 tbsp chopped fresh basil
+- 4 tbsp fresh basil chopped

-- 1 tsp dried oregano
+- 1 tsp oregano dried

-- 500g organic cottage cheese
+- 500 g cottage cheese organic

 - ¼ cup nutritional yeast

-- 1 free range egg
+- 1 egg free range

-- 1/4 tsp sea salt, or to taste
+- 1/4 tsp sea salt or to taste

-- ground black pepper
+- black pepper ground

-- 100g shredded mozzarella cheese
+- 100 g mozzarella cheese shredded

 - Add the tomato sauce (or fresh tomatoes including the juice) to the pot.
-Next add the vegetables that will require the most cooking.
-For mine I added the carrots first and let them cook for about 5 minutes.
+Next, add the vegetables that will require the most cooking.
+For mine, I added the carrots first and let them cook for about 5 minutes.
 Then I added the mushrooms* and let them cook for another 2 minutes before finally adding the beans and chard.

-- Once the beans are cooked, probably about another 2 minutes, taste and add the sugar to your sauce if it is too acidic.
+- Once the beans are cooked, probably about another 2 minutes, taste and add the sugar to your sauce if it tastes too acidic.
 Add the basil and oregano, salt and pepper as needed.

 - In a separate bowl combine the cottage cheese, egg and nutritional yeast.
 Season as needed.

 - To assemble the lasagna put a third of the tomato sauce mixture on the bottom of a lasagna sized baking dish.
-Don’t worry if it looks too thick and doesn’t spread well (liquid will be released from the zucchini as the dish cooks making it more saucy).
+Don’t worry if it looks too thick and doesn’t spread well (liquid will be released from the zucchini as the dish cooks making it saucier).
 Top with a third of the zucchini ‘noodles’, then with a third of the cottage cheese mixture.
 Repeat this order until all your ingredients are used up.
 I like to end with a little bit of tomato sauce on top, then finish the dish with the shredded mozzarella cheese.

 - Cover with tin foil (put a little bit of oil on the bottom of the tin foil to prevent the cheese from sticking) and bake in the preheated oven for 45 minutes.
 Check the dish, it should be nice and bubbly by now (and saucy), remove the tin foil and allow to cook for a further 10 minutes.

 - Remove from oven and let cool slightly before serving.
-Now time to enjoy this guilt free dish!
+Now time to enjoy this guilt-free dish!